sspring137/EagleEye/README.md

 - **Easy to interpret**: Based on intuitive concepts like flipping a coin.
 - **Reproducible**: Guarantees consistent results across multiple runs.
 - **Efficient and scalable**: Suitable for large datasets and can be parallelized for faster computation.
+- **Signal-purity estimation**: Once density anomalies are observed, can compute estimates of the 'signal purity' _per local density annomaly_ in a completely unsupervised fashion.

 ## Examples